cyberpodolia/Realtime-faceghosting/README.md

 - Main runtime in this repo: `python -m facefx.runtime_cuda.app`
 - Main code path: `facefx/runtime_cuda/*`
+- Shared helpers still reused from `facefx/src/*` for FaceMesh tracking and patch loading
 - Status: current active live pipeline
 - Legacy path still exists in the repo, but it is kept mainly for reference, comparison, and fallback